jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-2.md

 Love and joy can satisfy the heart alone, but grief and resentment require sympathy more strongly .

-19 People are pleased with our sympathy and hurt by lack of it.
+{{< s v="19" >}} People are pleased with our sympathy and hurt by lack of it.
 We are pleased when we are able to sympathize with him.

 <!--         We are hurt when we are unable to do so.
         We congratulate the successful.